13pixlar/sticky-list/readme.txt

 4. Front end list

 == Changelog ==

+= 1.2.8 =
+* Feature: Display list entries only to a selected role

 = 1.2.7 =
 * Feature: Uppdated the shortcode to accept a "showto" parameter